 calyx sepals of arnica flower

-The various flower like forms in my work were created by molding and then casting the elaborate sepal formations of the arnica calyx.
+The various flower like forms in my work were created by a back and forth molding and casting of the elaborate sepal formations of the arnica calyx.
 Examples here show their great variations of form as well as the flower in full blossom .

 Perhaps the calyx's intent is to trick the pollinators in to jumping around on it, or perhaps, because the sepals deliver more chlorophyll, their growth is an effort on the part of the arnica to aid in its progression of blossoming.
 The variations of form and the domination of an arnica's parts vary greatly, they pass insensibly into each other, as you can see here.
 It is as if genetics has said to each flower 'Your fate is not written in stone, but will depend greatly upon the variations of light and sun that reach you.'
 Again, nature is a living metaphor for the human experience and the energy that nourishes us.